Skip to content

 Dynamic solvency score

-The value of this solvency score is an indication of the ability of the company to meet its long-term payment commitments (liabilities) from a dynamic point of view.
-It is an important indicator because usually an insolvent company is forced to stop operating and is liquidated in order to be able to face these financial obligations.
-Gradement uses for the calculation of this score the best existing model of prediction of insolvency based on a dynamic analysis of the activity of the company.
+This solvency score indicates a company's ability to meet its long-term payment commitments (liabilities) from a dynamic point of view.
+It is an important indicator because an insolvent company is usually forced to stop operating and is liquidated to meet these financial obligations.
+For this score's calculation, Gradement uses the best existing insolvency prediction model based on a dynamic analysis of the company's activity.

 How to use the score

-The following table can serve as reference for the use of this score:
+The following table can be used as a reference for this score:

 Score value range Interpretation